-Our curriculum is delivered using a variety of approaches and resources depending on the nature of the subject being taught and the needs of the learners.
+Our curriculum is delivered using a variety of approaches and resources depending on the nature of the subject being taught and the needs of the pupils.
 Our curriculum offer is underpinned by the six 'Principles of Nurture':

-- Learner's learning is understood developmentally. - The classroom offers a safe base. - Nurture is important for the development of self-esteem. - Language is understood as a vital means of communication. - All behaviour is communication. - Transitions are significant in the lives of children.
+- Children's learning is understood developmentally. - The classroom offers a safe base. - Nurture is important for the development of self-esteem. - Language is understood as a vital means of communication. - All behaviour is communication. - Transitions are significant in the lives of children.

-Through ensuring the nurture principles are informing our curriculum and pedagogy, we can ensure that the social and emotional needs of our learners are met.
+Through ensuring the aforementioned nurture principles are informing our curriculum and pedagogy, we can ensure that the social and emotional needs of our children are met.
 Whilst these principles permeate all aspects of our school, these are explicitly evidenced via the following (non-exhaustive) factors:

-- All children are offered breakfast in form time, which additionally has a focus around current affairs. - Staff and learners enjoy meals together during lunch, which enables staff to model, facilitate, and reinforce positive social skills in a safe and structured environment. - All learners have an assigned keyworker to support their development; in addition to being readily available, keyworker sessions are explicitly timetabled. - Our rewards afternoon (Friday PM) provides a means for Learners to celebrate both micro and macro successes; ensuring that behaviour is positively reinforced. - Transitions between groups are minimal, and wherever possible static groups are formed throughout a child's placement.
+- All children are offered breakfast in form, which additionally has a focus around current affairs. - Staff and pupils enjoy meals together during lunch, which enables staff to model, facilitate, and reinforce positive social skills in a safe and structured environment. - All pupils have an assigned keyworker to support their development; in addition to being readily available, keyworker sessions are explicitly timetabled. - Our rewards afternoon (Friday PM) provides a means for pupils to celebrate both micro and macro successes; ensuring that behaviour is positively reinforced. - Transitions between groups are minimal, and wherever possible static groups are formed throughout a child's placement.

-Pastorals deliver cross-curricular SEND teaching following a nurture approach.
-Teachers are experienced in SEND and have proven experience in the sector, deliver the national curriculum through a nurture (primary type) model.
+There are two core form tutors who also deliver cross-curricular SEND teaching following a nurture approach.
+This is further supported by specialists in subjects which are GCSE orientated.
+Form tutors are specialist SEND teachers, who have proven experience in the sector, and capable of delivering the national curriculum through a nurture (primary type) model.

-As learners transition into KS4, they have a mixture of lessons delivered with a nurture focus, and lessons delivered with a subject focus.
+As pupils transition into KS4, they have a mixture of lessons delivered by their nurture teacher, and lessons delivered by subject specialists.